PierreLeBlond/AroundTheWorld_DEV/content/article/about.md

 South.
 From France to Greece, then a plane to Japan, and from there all down to New Zealand.
-Between these marker, we'll see day by day.
+Between these markers, we'll see day by day.

 ### What will be on this blog ?